back icon

 In a similar vein, Pant scored 3.9 runs per over against Lyon, again, the highest for any batter against the off-spinner in the series with a minimum of 30 balls.
 Pant was also the fastest-scoring batter against Pat Cummins in that series.

 Hazlewood and Lyon have been Australia’s most productive bowlers over the past 12 months, averaging 20.8 and 21.8, followed by Cummins at 25.02.
-Thus, another big show from Pant against these bowlers can disrupt the Aussie from their Plan A.
+Thus, another big show from Pant against these bowlers can disrupt the Aussies from their Plan A.

 Better plans vs Travis Head